International Wrestling Association of Japan

-The International Wrestling Association of Japan, more commonly known as IWA Japan, was a Japanese professional wrestling promotion operating from 1994 to 2014.
+The International Wrestling Association of Japan, also known as International Wrestling Association Japan (IWA Japan) and simply International Wrestling Association (IWA), was a Japanese professional wrestling promotion operating from 1994 to 2014.

 History

 Early years

 It was formed by Víctor Quiñones as a successor to the W*ING promotion, which was folding as a rival to Frontier Martial-Arts Wrestling (FMW), the pioneer of deathmatch wrestling in Japan and the only deathmatch promotion in Japan at the time.
 Most of the wrestlers jumped ship to Quiñones' new IWA Japan group.
 He found a sponsor in Tatsukuni "Kinroku" Asano, a businessman who owned several restaurants in Tokyo and had bought and run several wrestling shows prior to IWA Japan.

 They had their first show in Yokosuka, Kanagawa on May 21, 1994, which was taped for television.
 The early shows often featured many ex-W*ING wrestlers like Yukihiro Kanemura, Shoji Nakamaki, Nobutaka Araya and The Headhunters.
 They also had fans to fill out questionnaires about the shows and sometimes gave away freebies.
 Quiñones booked talent from all over the world to compete in IWA, including Cactus Jack and Terry Funk who engaged in some of their most famous bouts.